sitthykun/smileerror/README.md

 ```
 # external library
-from ErrorBase import ErrorBase
+from smilepyerror.ErrorBase import ErrorBase
 # or pypi
-# from smilepyerror import ErrorBase
+# from ErrorBase import ErrorBase

 class TestClass: